adlnet/xAPI-Spec/xAPI.md

 * Values requiring IRIs MUST be sent with valid IRIs.
 Please use a library to construct them instead of string concatenation.
 Complete IRI validation is extremely difficult, so much of the burden for ensuring data portability is on the Client.
-* Keys of language maps MUST be sent with valid RFC 5646 language tags,for similar reasons.
+* Keys of language maps MUST be sent with valid RFC 5646 language tags, for similar reasons.

 ###### Requirements for the LRS